David E. Sanger

-David E. Sanger (born July 5, 1960) is an American journalist who is the chief Washington correspondent for The New York Times.
-A 1982 graduate of Harvard College, Sanger has been writing for the Times for 30 years covering foreign policy, globalization, nuclear proliferation, and the presidency.
+David E. Sanger is an American journalist who is the chief Washington correspondent for The New York Times.
+He has been writing since 1982, covering foreign policy, globalization, nuclear proliferation, and the presidency.
+As of 2025 he has also authored four books on US foreign policy, including Confront and Conceal: Obama's Secret Wars and Surprising Use of American Power (2012).
 He has been a member of three teams that won the Pulitzer Prize, and has been awarded numerous honors for national security and foreign policy coverage.
-He is the author of three books: Confront and Conceal: Obama's Secret Wars and Surprising Use of American Power; The Inheritance: The World Obama Confronts and the Challenges to American Power, which was a best-seller; and The Perfect Weapon: War, Sabotage, and Fear in the Cyber Age.

 Early life and education

-Sanger is the son of Joan S. and Kenneth E. Sanger.
+David E. Sanger is the son of Joan (née Samuels) and Kenneth E. Sanger.
+His mother worked as assistant coordinator in the White Plains Public School District and his father was a product manager for International Business Machines.
 His paternal grandfather was Elliott Sanger, a co-founder of WQXR-FM, the radio station of The New York Times; and his paternal grandmother was Eleanor Naumburg Sanger (grandniece of banker Elkan Naumburg), who served as program director of WQXR.
 He has one sister, Ellin Gail Sanger Agress.

 He graduated from White Plains Senior High School in 1978.
 There, he was editor of The Orange, the student newspaper.
-He graduated magna cum laude in government from Harvard College.
+He graduated magna cum laude in government from Harvard College, where he was on the staff of The Harvard Crimson.